© All Rights Reserved Michy_Kiwi

 He then saw the baby sleeping - a huge Giant baby and he couldn't believe his eyes - if the baby was this huge what size was his father!?
 He reached out to touch the sleeping baby - who was Finn - and had the tip of his finger bitten off!
 Again a shocked Benandonner felt if a babe could do this what would his father do when he turned up!
 Out of fear for his life he took to his heels and ran all the way back to Scotland - breaking up the causeway as he ran - never to return!

 The Giant's Causeway is not an enclosed area, and thus there are no opening and closing times.

+Free admission.
 The local council charges a nominal fee for parking at the site.